This post may contain affiliate links. Please read my disclaimer for more information.

 Before Using A Weighted Vest

-You should always contact your physician or primary doctor to make sure that you don’t have any physical problems that would make training with a weighted vest inadvisable.
+You should always contact your physician or primary doctor to ensure that you don’t have any physical problems that would make training with a weighted vest inadvisable.

 Never start with a fully loaded vest; your bones and muscles need time to adapt, most people graduate to a weighted vest because they want to have a more intense, challenging workout, but if you’re not smart, you’ll only end up injuring yourself and delaying the results you’re looking for.

 What Exactly Is A Weighted Vest

 They are simply a vest made of heavy-duty vinyl or composite materials that allow you to add and subtract weight to increase the intensity of any workout.

-The common benefit of using a weighted vest is to add weight to certain exercises while raising the intensity, most notably bodyweight exercises, walking, running, jogging, hiking, and any speed or agility drills the perfect application for a weighted vest.
+The common benefit of using a weighted vest is to add weight to specific exercises while raising the intensity, most notably bodyweight exercises, walking, running, jogging, hiking, and any speed or agility drills the perfect application for a weighted vest.